stackbit-projects/magical-apple-65ff6/content/portfolio/port.md

 thumb_image: "/images/20160223_155348-01-01-01-1-1.jpg"

 ---
-Never in my entire time at college have I been guilty of anything more than enjoying the subtle rays of the sun and the fine contrast in per diem moments and details, whenever and wherever possible.
+Never in my entire time at college have I been guilty of anything more than enjoying the subtle rays of the sun and the fine contrast in per diem details, whenever and wherever possible.
 Although this still holds true to this day, there is something unparalleled about the college years.
 Maybe here we can see why.

 ### Rays